 These data, necessary for the use of web services, are also processed for the purpose of obtaining statistical information on the use of the services (most visited pages, number of visitors per time slot or per day, geographical areas of origin, etc.) and checking the correct functioning of the services offered.

 The optional, explicit and voluntary sending of messages to the Institute's contact addresses, as well as the completion and forwarding of the forms on the Institute's website, entail the acquisition of senders' contact data, necessary for replying, as well as all the personal data included in the communications.

 Specific information will be published on the web pages of the Institute's website set up for the provision of certain services.

 Cookies and other tracking systems

-Cookies are not utilized for the profiling of users, nor other tracking methods are employed.
+No cookies are used for user profiling and no other tracking methods are employed.

-At any time, the citizen can exercise his/her right to request access to his/her personal data, the correction of incorrect data, the integration of incomplete data, according and limited to articles 15 and 16 of the Regulation.
-In addition, in the cases and for the reasons provided by law, and especially articles 18 and 21 of the Regulation, he/she can require limitations on the treatment of his/her data and can exercise his/her right to deny treatment.
+You may at any time exercise your right to request access to your personal data, rectification of inaccurate data, integration of incomplete data, pursuant to and within the limits of Articles 15 and 16 of the GDPR.
+Furthermore, in the cases and for the reasons laid down by law, in particular in Articles 18 and 21 of the GDPR, you may request the restriction of the processing of your data and you may exercise your right to object to the processing.